 Managing Users.

-Just like most things when it comes to Linux there's more than one way that we can do just about everything and adding user is no exception to that.
-Especially when it comes to servers it's very common that Linux servers won't have a desktop environment – Another reason to learn the command line.
+Just like most things when it comes to Linux there's more than one way that we can do just about everything and adding users is no exception.
+Especially when it comes to servers, commonly, Linux servers won't have a desktop environment – Another reason to learn the command line.

 Let us jump!